 Use IP Whitelist and IP Blacklist, if possible, to restrict access to your resources.
 Limit the number of administrators, separate access into different roles, and hide sensitive information in all your interfaces.

-7. System protection with throttling and quotas
+7. Secure APIs with throttling and quotas

-You should also restrict access by API and by the user (or application) to ensure that no one will abuse the system or anyone API in particular.
+You should also restrict access by API and by the user (or application) to ensure that no one will abuse the system or any one API in particular.

-Throttling limits and quotas – when well set – are crucial to prevent attacks coming from different sources flooding your system with multiple requests (DDOS – Distributed Denial of Service Attack).
-A DDOS can lock legitimate users out of their own network resources.
+Throttling limits and quotas – when well set – are crucial to prevent attacks coming from different sources flooding your system with multiple requests (DDoS – Distributed Denial of Service Attack).
+A DDoS can lock legitimate users out of their own network resources.

 8. Data validation